 President Donald Trump ran on a firebrand political agenda that promised to shakeup everything about U.S. politics as we know it—from immigration and defense to healthcare and the tax code.
 While the Trump administration has come up short in delivering on some of his promises (like reforming the Affordable Care Act and his controversial travel ban), he certainly has lived up to a number of his campaign pledges—including his reformed tax code.
+While the President is very outspoken about his beliefs and plans, many are still left wondering about Trump’s tax proposals and how they will effect small businesses nationwide.

 In short, Donald Trump’s tax plan is to simplify, deregulate and lessen the taxation of America’s business and industrial sectors.
 His proposal, if enacted, would introduce seven key changes: